How to Start a Small Business 101 — The Ultimate Guide

 Debt vs. Equity Financing

-There are essentially two types of funding available to the small business owner: Equity or debt.
+There are essentially two types of funding available to you when starting a small business: Equity or debt.

 Equity financing is money raised in exchange for a share of ownership in your business.
 The core benefit of this type of funding is the lack of debt.
 You won’t have to worry about those pesky monthly repayments.
 The downside?
 You are giving up total ownership of your business, you are giving up the rights to a portion of the ongoing profits of the business, and you are potentially giving up some control of how your business is run (Though this is not always the case).